Rodney Mullen vs. Daewon Song: Round 2 (1999)

 Compared to the first video, Round 2 was produced in a slightly different format.
 As with Round 1, the video features individual parts from Mullen and Song, and there are also combined parts from the World Industries, A-Team, and Blind teams—some World team members had, by this time, formed the Deca brand.
 However, there are also short advertisement-like sections throughout the video for the other brands that were being distributed by Dwindle Distribution at the time, making the video similar to an issue of a video magazine.

 Round 3 (2004)

-As it is effectively an Almost video, the third installment is considerably different from its predecessors.
+The unofficial third installment is a full length video from Almost Skateboards, and is considerably different from the original two official installments.
 Almost: Round Three not only includes Song and Mullen, but features full-length parts from the Almost team of the time: Chris Haslam, Cooper Wilt, Greg Lutzka, Ryan Sheckler, and "William Patrick", who was really Tyrone Olson in a costume.